Porcupine Bank

 Northeast Atlantic bathymetry, with Porcupine Bank and the Porcupine Seabight labelled.

-Porcupine Bank is a raised area on the Irish shelf, approximately 200 km west of Ireland.
+Porcupine Bank is a raised area on the Irish continental shelf, approximately 200 km west of Ireland.
 It is 200 m below sea level at its highest.

 Etymology

 The name comes from the bank's discovery in 1862 by HMS Porcupine, a British sail and paddle-wheel ship used mainly for surveying.

 Location and features

 Porcupine Bank is located on Ireland's continental shelf, on the fringes of the Atlantic Ocean approximately 200 km west of Ireland.
 The relatively raised area of seabed, 200 m below sea level at its highest, lies between the deep-water Porcupine Seabight and Rockall Trough.

 Porcupine Bank has also been identified with Brasil (also called Hy-Brasil), a phantom island of Irish myth located at approximately the same place as the bank, which was recorded on maps throughout the late Middle Ages.
 In 1870, eight years after Porcupine Bank's discovery, a paper was read to the Geological Society of Ireland suggesting this identification.
-The suggestion has since appeared more than once, e.g., in an 1883 edition of Notes and Queries and in the 2009 book Underworld: The Mysterious Origins of Civilization by Graham Hancock.
+The suggestion has since appeared more than once, e.g., in an 1883 edition of Notes and Queries.